 Drop/add forms may be used to add classes until the end of the second week of the semester, and until the end of the eighth day of the term (including weekends; excluding holidays) to drop classes.
 After the eighth day of the semester (including weekends; excluding holidays), students may no longer drop classes, but may withdraw from classes with a grade of “W” by using a withdrawal form.

-Students who for exceptional reasons are permitted to drop, add, or withdraw from classes after the university’s stated deadlines must receive their respective Dean’s/Office of Academic Services’ approval and will be charged $15 for each late transaction.
+Students who for exceptional reasons are permitted to drop, add, or withdraw from classes after the university’s stated deadlines must receive their respective Dean’s/Office of Academic Services’ approval.

 At the end of each semester, all final examinations are to be administered during the time stipulated in the examination schedule, which is printed in the Registration Information Bulletins and online.
 The decision to give a final examination is the prerogative of faculty members; but if a final examination is given, it is to be administered according to the time as indicated in the examination schedule.
 The appropriate dean must approve any exceptions to this policy.
 Classes will meet during the scheduled examination time if no examinations are given.